colomafarre/colomafarre.github.io/_posts/2016-10-24-ramonas-first-year-video.md

 categories: Parenting Family Birthday Video
 ---

-To celebrate **Ramona's first year of life** we wanted to make a video to share with family and friends.
+To celebrate **Ramona's first year of life** we wanted to make a video to share with family and friends.Ramona's first year video

 We have sooo many photos and videos of this 1st year with our baby and it can get overwhelming when you try to look back.